b225ccc-zz/rancid-linerate/README.md

 * Update your `router.db` file, using `linerate` as the device type, like:

         linerate01:linerate:up
+* Update your `.cloginrc` with something like:

+        add method linerate01 {ssh}
+        add user linerate01 {admin}
+        add password linerate01 {changeme}
+        add autoenable linerate01 {1}

 #### Other Notes:
+Currently, there is a limitation where the hostname of the LROS proxy has to be the same as the hostname defined router.db and .cloginrc.

 Tested with RANCID 2.3.8 and LROS 1.6